This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 |

-- Needs two separate outlets to run both lamps simultaneously, which can be inconvenient depending on your setup
+- Needs two outlets if you’re running both bulbs at the same time, which can be annoying depending on your setup

 Proper Placement and Installation Tips